-By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-If you look at the image below, you can see T-Mobile US has a similar ROE to the average in the Wireless Telecom industry classification (4.0%).
+As shown in the graphic below, T-Mobile US has a lower ROE than the average (21%) in the Wireless Telecom industry classification.

 Unfortunately, that's sub-optimal.
 Although, we think that a lower ROE could still mean that a company has the opportunity to better its returns with the use of leverage, provided its existing debt levels are low.
 A high debt company having a low ROE is a different story altogether and a risky investment in our books.
 Our risks dashboard should have the 3 risks we have identified for T-Mobile US.